Skip to main content

 • Indicate any distances and angles needed and not available on the original diagram.

-• Define the direction of forces which are not vertical or horizontal with an angle from a reference direction.
+• Define the direction of forces that are not vertical or horizontal with an angle from a reference direction.

 • Define a coordinate system unless you are using the standard \(x\)-\(y\) axes.